 No one likes to go to the dentist.
 Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.
 Then they give you a referral to the orthodontist, making you repeat the process.
 All.
 Over.
 Again.
 Is a straight smile worth all the trouble?

-There are a lot of different options for home teeth alignment systems (Invisalign doesn’t have a monopoly!).
+There are a lot of different options for home clear alignment systems (Invisalign doesn’t have a monopoly!).
 For example, SnapCorrect is one company that’s joined the home aligner scene.
 But is SnapCorrect right for you?
-In this review, we’ll give you the full scoop on SnapCorrect and their home teeth aligner system.
+In this review, we’ll give you the full scoop on SnapCorrect and their home clear aligner system.

 Is SnapCorrect Legit?